tilemmpon/Extended-OGER/README.md

 ## Small example usage

 Bellow there is a small example (from the original source of Oger) how to use Oger.
-Some benchmarks with more details can be found in the benchmarks folder.
+Some jupyter notebooks containing benchmarks with more examples and details can be found in the [benchmarks folder](https://github.com/tilemmpon/Extended-OGER/tree/master/benchmarks).
 The MDP tutorial is strongly reoccomended before you start working with Oger.

 Tthis loads all methods and Oger nodes into the namespace Oger: